 When finished, it will look like this…

-And because I was so excited to get it finished and onto my wall, I forgot to take pictures of adding the frame.
+Because I was so excited to get it finished and onto my wall, I forgot to take pictures of adding the frame.
 BUT, it’s very simple.
 Stain your moulding strip first and let dry.
 Then cut your 1″ x 1/4″ thick moulding to fit.
 I added the side moulding pieces first.
 Glue them on with your hot glue gun and add a few nails in just for extra holding power.
 Then add the top and bottom moulding pieces (cut to fit).
 And that’s it!
-Your canvas wall art is now ready to be hung…..
+Your textured canvas wall art is now ready to be hung.

 I love the layered look and had a hard time deciding between this Juniper Print in front of my canvas wall art….Affiliate Link Included

 Or this Highland Cow I snagged from my kitchen…Amazon Affiliate Link Included

 In the end, I went with the Highland Cow. 🙂